SKA-ScienceDataProcessor/delivery-prototypes/README.md

 TODO
 ===

+* Update fts_manager to use the FTS pool.

 * Rewrite start to launch using twistd rather than the current config script.

 * Support timeouts in case of stager failure